stasolsh/ai-chatbot/README.md

 ```
 ## Conversation Persistence

 Conversation history is persisted in PostgreSQL through the `ChatMemoryService` abstraction.
-Each conversation is associated with a `sessionId`, while individual messages preserve their role (`USER` or `AI`), content, and timestamp.
+Each conversation is associated with an authenticated `userId` and `sessionId`, while individual messages preserve their role (`USER` or `AI`), content, and timestamp.

 The database keeps the complete conversation history.
 When processing a new request, the application loads the latest 10 messages and restores them in chronological order before sending them to the LLM.
 Clearing chat memory removes the corresponding persisted conversation.